 Entrepreneurship in the Arts, a model from the Malaika Children’s Mobile Library

-“Television is our greatest competitor, we encourage our parents to deliberately apportion time for reading at home for children” – says Rosey Ssembatya, founder of the Malaika Children’s Mobile Library.
+“Television is our greatest competitor, we encourage our parents to deliberately apportion time for reading at home for children” – says Rosey Ssembatya, founder of the Uganda children’s mobile library.

 By Nakitto Irene

-One such initiative is the Malaika Children’s Mobile Library by Rosey Sssembatya, a member of Femrite.
-This initiative is the first of its kind in Uganda (I am pretty sure in East Africa too) and brings with it new ideas and approaches to reading and children.
-The Children’s Mobile Library is a unique arts innovation, because it focuses on children, their reading abilities, what they read, reading for fun, who reads for them.
+One such initiative is the Children’s Mobile Library by Rosey Sssembatya, a member of Femrite and Babishai.
+It is the first of its kind in Uganda (I am pretty sure in East Africa too) and brings with it new ideas and approaches to reading and children.
+The Children’s Mobile Library is a unique arts innovation because; it focuses on children, their reading abilities, what they read, reading for fun, who reads for them.
 It also has a business niche to it.
 Tapping into a new young generation of readers, in a decade, we won’t have ‘Ugandans don’t read’ kind of phrases anymore.

 But, these are all my assumptions.